-- 2.1 All employees of Epping Forest District Council (EFDC) are covered by this policy with the exception of the Chief Executive (Head of Paid Services), Corporate Directors, Monitoring Officer, Deputy Monitoring Officer, Heads of Service, Chief Financial Officer (if the postholder is not a designated Chief Officer) casual staff and those employees with less than 6 months continuous local government service.
-For staff in these categories separate arrangements apply. - 2.2 The provisions of this procedure shall not apply in relation to dismissals arising out of; - the expiry of a casual, temporary or fixed term contract of employment - termination of employment by reason of redundancy.
+- 1.1 The procedure will be implemented without reference to an employee's race, colour, ethnic origin, nationality, political or religious beliefs, disability, gender, sexual orientation, gender reassignment, pregnancy/maternity, age or marital status. - 1.2 All employees of Epping Forest District Council (EFDC) are covered by this policy with the exception of the Chief Executive (Head of Paid Service), Monitoring Officer, Deputy Monitoring Officer, Chief Officers, section 151 Officer (if the post holder is not a designated Chief Officer) and casual staff and those employees with less than 6 months continuous service, for whom separate arrangements apply.